Family Health Teams

 - The Inner City Family Health Team in Toronto serves homeless males who reside in four shelter locations run by the City of Toronto's Seaton House.
 The Family Health Team has programs and services that aim to address the high incidence of mental health and addictions.

-- The Tungasuvvingat Inuit Family Health Team in Vanier serves the Inuit population of Ottawa.
+- The Akausivik Inuit Family Health Team in Vanier serves the Inuit population of Ottawa.
 The Family Health Team provides culturally grounded care by formally capturing the role of Elders in the provision of information and advice, promoting strong community cohesion by maintaining ties with the broader Inuit community and offering programs and services which recognize the distinction of the Inuit.

 - East Elgin Family Health Team serves patients of different religious backgrounds who utilize all the medical services of the Family Health Team.
 Translation services are also provided by Family Health Team and the local Mennonite Community Services organization.